top of page

 The Noke Kuin people have decided to open their doors to those who want to sit down, learn, and heal.
 This is a rare opportunity to embark on a journey of healing and self-discovery through their ancestral repertoire of medicines (guided by the Shaman).

-During your healing retreat, you will also learn how to document and interpret cultural practices, traditions, and daily life, using ethnographic research methods that respect and honor indigenous ways of seeing and experiencing the world.
+More than a "healing retreat", you will also learn how to document and interpret cultural practices, traditions, and daily life, using ethnographic research methods that respect and honour indigenous ways of seeing and experiencing the world.

 Recharge yourself with Amazonian healing medicines and learn how to apply your new ethnographic knowledge in your life, work and travels!